Home

 In 1746 a wealthy French family, the d’Etavignys, hired Pereire to instruct their son.
 He taught the boy to speak through his method of finger-spelling, called dactylology.
 In 1749 he set forth his system in a memoir before the Royal Academy of Sciences at Paris.
 Pereire was well compensated by this family and another who hired him, and dismissed Epee’s methods when it became known.
 His remarkable achievement was even presented to the King of France, Louis XV, who granted him 800 pounds as a mark of esteem.
 Pereira’s book on the subject, Observations sur les Sourds et Muets, was published by the Académie Royale des Sciences in 1778.

-The memoir read before the Academy on the arithmetical machine which he had invented brought him a pension of 800 pounds annually from the King (26 October, 1751), while in 1753 he received honourable mention at a conference held by the Academy to determine the most advantageous methods of supplementing the action of the wind on large sailing vessels.
+The memoir read before the Academy on the arithmetical machine which he had invented brought him a pension of 800 pounds annually from the King (26 October 1751), while in 1753 he received honorable mention at a conference held by the Academy to determine the most advantageous methods of supplementing the action of the wind on large sailing vessels.
 In 1759 the Royal Society of London made Pereire a member, and in 1765 he was appointed royal interpreter of King Louis XV for Spanish and Portuguese.

 Pereira took his method with him to the grave when he died in 1780.
 He is therefore seen as one of the inventors of manual language for the deaf and is credited with being the first person to teach a non-verbal deaf person to speak.